rabblerouser/infra/README.md

 Code for spinning up Rabble Rouser infrastructure and provisioning the app.

-## A work in progress!

-*This code does work - it can create infrastructure from scratch and install you a Rabble Rouser - but it still needs some love before it's ready for prime time.
-Here are some things:*

-1. Figure out how to hide secrets from log files.
-At the moment they'll be there in plaintext.
-This is especially a problem if the deploy is running from a public-facing CI pipeline (e.g. snap)
-2. Simplify down the DB variables that are set for the ansible run.
-(There's probably a bit that can be done here to simplify our config variable management in general.)
-3. Document how to run somewhere like a CI pipeline where you might not be able to have a static file on the file system. i.e. how to do it with environment variables instead.
-4. Seed/bootstrap the database so that the app is ready for use immediately.
-5. Productionisationising:
-  - DB backups ets
-  - Logging, monitoring, alerts, etc
-  - Proper VPC stuff for the securiteez
-6. *For version 2:* automate more of the tooling/first time setup process, so the whole thing is easier to use.

 ## First-time setup

 Right now this is not suitable for end users to be running on their own.
 You probably need to be at least semi-technical